codesidian/Digital-Dead-Drops/README.md

 ### Questionable things
 - Files may cause an issue for UK hosting, and depends on what the files are etc. Don't want a lawsuit.
-- Possibly allow for text?
+- Possibly allow for text only?